barrettcox/emp-form-embed/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add EMP forms to your website.

 ## Description

-Add EMP forms to your website.
+Embeds EMP forms into your WordPress pages.

-## Installation
+## EMP for WordPress Instructions

 Installing "EMP for WordPress" can be done either by searching for "EMP for WordPress" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: